-Show the 'well informed' member who frequently digresses by quoting other parts of scripture, the value of keeping to this passage.
+Show the 'well informed' member who frequently digresses by quoting other parts of scripture, the value of to this passage.
 He is simply an advanced student.
 He knows the Bible better than some other students, so you may simply say to him, "Yes, that is good information" or "That could be helpful, and you and I could spend a long time talking about that.
-But for our
+But for our group tonight, I think we will just stick to what we find in this lesson tonight."
+Of course there is always an exception, when his contribution fits very closely to the discussion and is helpful in clarifying a difficulty.

 You need to know what lessons are coming in the future and their content so you can look further than your students.
 You may say to somebody, or the whole group, "In two weeks we will have a special lesson about that.
-So, for now, let us see if we can continue to discover additional insights in the passage before us."
+So for now, let us see if we can continue to discover additional insights in the passage before us."
 That helps people to see that you understand it, you want to do it, and you already have a plan.

-H. For a thoughtful discussion to occur there must be enough time for students to think.
+H. For a thoughtful discussion to occur there must be enough time for students to ...

-So, you give a little bit of quiet time for them to think about it.
+So you give a little bit of quiet time for them to think about it.
 Periods of silence may mean that the students are thinking about the passage.
 A good leader must learn to discern between fruitful silences and simply blanks.
 You ask a question; you give people some time to think about it.
-It has been a very hot day for the people, and nobody answers.
+It has been a very hot day for the people and nobody answers.
 You look at your watch and wonder why nobody is answering.
 This is not such a difficult question.
 While you are looking down at your notes you hear snoring, "zzzzzzzz."
 Oops, you missed it.
 It was the wrong pause.
 It was not a fruitful silence.
 Rephrasing the question may help to get peoples' interest, or to help them understand what you are asking.
-Do not answer your own questions.
+Do answer your own questions.

 III.
-PRACTICAL INTERACTION WITH STUDENT COACHES 2
+PRACTICAL ASSIGNMENT FOR CHAPTER 2